hyperledger/aries-vcx/aries/agents/rust/mediator/README.md

 ### Docker

+#### 1. You can build the docker image yourself or pull it from github

-`Dockerfile` is provided, to build the mediator image with minimal dependencies included.
+`Dockerfile` is provided, to build the mediator image.
+The image produced includes the mediator binary and required ssl libraries.

 ```bash
 # Note: Build context needs to include aries-vcx repository root.